 Location.
-47° 56.896′ N, 122° 18.369′ W. Marker is in Mukilteo, Washington, in Snohomish County.
-Marker is on Front Street.
+47° 56.773′ N, 122° 18.204′ W. Marker is in Mukilteo, Washington, in Snohomish County.
+Marker is at the intersection of Lincoln Avenue and 3rd Street, on the right when traveling north on Lincoln Avenue.
 Touch for map.
-This marker is located at Mukilteo Lighthouse Park.
-Marker is at or near this postal address: 610 Front Street, Mukilteo WA 98275, United States of America.
+Marker is in this post office area: Mukilteo WA 98275, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Landing Site of Capt.
-George Vancouver (within shouting distance of this marker); Mukilteo Light Station (within shouting distance of this marker); Ken Griffey Jr. Humble House (approx. 9.1 miles away); Alderwood Manor Heritage Cottage (approx. 9.1 miles away); Wickers Building (approx. 9.1 miles away); Interurban Trolley (approx. 9.1 miles away); The Olympic Mountains (approx. 10.8 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Early Explorers (approx. 0.2 miles away); Mukilteo Light Station Landing Site of Capt.
+George Vancouver (approx. 0.2 miles away); Ken Griffey Jr. (approx. 4.9 miles away); Legion Park (approx. 6.7 miles away); Humble House (approx. 8.9 miles away); Alderwood Manor Heritage Cottage (approx. 8.9 miles away); Wickers Building (approx. 9 miles away).
 Touch for a list and map of all markers in Mukilteo.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 12, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 470 times since then and 30 times this year.
-Photos: 1, 2. submitted on November 12, 2012, by Barry Swackhamer of San Jose, California.
-3, 4. submitted on May 27, 2015, by Pat Filippone of Stockton, California. • Syd Whittle was the editor who published this page.
+This page was last revised on June 18, 2019.
+This page originally submitted on June 18, 2019, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 38 times since then.
+Photos: 1, 2. submitted on June 18, 2019, by Andrew Ruppenstein of Sacramento, California.